MingLeo/OpenCV_Tutorial_Android_FYP_game/README.md

   * Self-assign order of flags for each timer, set different order.

-*8th phase: Condition/Logic to switch Timer using concept of Score.
+*8th phase: Condition/Logic to switch Timer using concept of Score
   * 2 appraoches were considered when deciding how to switch between timers.
 The first was to fixed it, after every 4 rounds, we switch to a faster timer, however that approach is not very heuristic as it does not take into account the player's ability to cope with the pace of the game at the current pace.
   * Hence to better match the game to the player's ability, we set the conditions for switching Timer to be tag to the player's score.
 Each Timer is tagged to a unique range of scores, when the Player's score falls within that range, we let the Timer loop inifinitely until the player either runs out of lives or hits the maximum score within the range, and we proceed to switch to the next timer with a shorter interval (faster pace).